 Ray Harryhausen: Special Edition Collection.
 Review by Alan Price.
 Ray’s unique imaginative insight into his beautifully made models is a great validation for the artistry of stop motion: one artist’s sole painstaking control over his creation – all those hours, in solitude, crafting the finally realised results.

-By Graham Buchan • art, exhibitions, painting • Tags: art, exhibitions, Graham Buchan, painting
+By Barbara Lewis • art, exhibitions, painting, year 2024 • Tags: art, Barbara Lewis, exhibitions, painting